Heather Hallett, Baroness Hallett: Honours and affiliations

-She was appointed as a Queen's Counsel (QC) on 4 April 1989.
+She was appointed Queen's Counsel (QC) on 4 April 1989.

 She was sworn in as a member of Her Majesty's Most Honourable Privy Council in 2005.
 This entitled her to the honorific prefix "The Right Honourable" and after ennoblement the post-nominal letters "PC" for life.

 She was awarded the honorary degree of Doctor of Laws (LL.D.) by the University of Derby in 2000.
-She was also awarded an honorary doctorate by the University of Portsmouth in 2013.
+She was also awarded an honorary doctorate by the Open University in 2004 and the University of Portsmouth in 2013.

 On 14 June 2017 she was made an Honorary Fellow of The Academy of Experts in recognition of her contribution to The Academy's Judicial Committee and work for Expert Witnesses.

 She is the patron of Women in Criminal Law.

 Hallett is an honorary fellow of her alma mater, St Hugh's College, Oxford.

 House of Lords

 Hallett was nominated for a life peerage in the 2019 Prime Minister's Resignation Honours, and was created Baroness Hallett, of Rye in the County of East Sussex, on 11 October 2019.
 She sits as a crossbencher in the House of Lords and last voted in 2021.